Mantronix

-Mantronix was an influential 1980s hip hop and electro funk music group from New York City.
+Mantronix was an influential 1980s hip-hop and electro funk music group from New York City.
 The band was formed by DJ Kurtis Mantronik (Kurtis el Khaleel) and rapper MC Tee (Touré Embden).
-The group is primarily remembered for its pioneering blend of old school hip hop, electronic, and club music.
-They underwent several genre and line-up changes during its seven-year existence between 1984 and 1991, and released five albums beginning with their 1985 debut The Album.
+The group is primarily remembered for its pioneering blend of old-school hip-hop, electronic and club music.
+They underwent several genre and line-up changes during its seven-year existence between 1984 and 1991 and released five albums beginning with their 1985 debut The Album.

 History

 Early years: 1984–1988

 Kurtis Mantronik (Kurtis el Khaleel), a Jamaican-American émigré, began experimenting with electro music in the early 1980s, inspired by early electro tracks like "Riot in Lagos" (1980) by Yellow Magic Orchestra's Ryuichi Sakamoto.
-In 1984, while working as the in-store DJ for Downtown Records in Manhattan, Kurtis Mantronik met MC Tee, a Haitian-born, Flatbush, Brooklyn-based rapper (and regular record store customer).
+In 1984, while working as the in-store DJ for Downtown Records in Manhattan, Mantronik met MC Tee, a Haitian-born, Flatbush, Brooklyn-based rapper (and regular record store customer).
 The duo soon made a demo, "Fresh Is The Word," and eventually signed with William Socolov's Sleeping Bag Records.

 The Album

-Mantronix's debut single, "Fresh Is the Word," was a club hit in 1985, reaching No. 16 on Billboard Magazine's Hot Dance Singles Sales chart, and was featured on The Album which was released the same year.

-Mantronix's efforts on The Album and its effect on early hip hop and electronic music is perhaps best summed up by music critic Omar Willey's observation in 2000:
+Mantronix's debut single, "Fresh Is the Word," was a club hit in 1985, reaching No. 16 on Billboard's Hot Dance Singles Sales chart, and was featured on The Album which was released the same year.
+Mantronix's efforts on The Album and its effect on early hip-hop and electronic music is perhaps best summed up by music critic Omar Willey's observation in 2000:

 Featuring "Fresh Is the Word" and the new tracks "Bassline" and "Electro Mega-Mix," Mantronix defined the new sound of electro-funk.
 Mantronik used a polyrhythmic style, similar to West African log drumming, but instead of acoustic drums, the rhythm would be carried by the combination of electronic drums, synthesizer, vocoder and/or synthesized voice over a bass line completely played on the synth.
 No samples of James Brown here.
 This was truly electronic music: spare, funky and immensely danceable, an homage and simultaneous extension of old-school hip hop's electronic template that had started with "Planet Rock" in 1982.
 The feeling of Afrika Bambaataa, Grandmaster Flash, Kraftwerk and Neu all combined in Mantronik's music.
 It was a neat tie between old-school and new jack, and Mantronix had the field to themselves.

 The influence of The Album is seen among other artists through the sampling of "Needle to the Groove" by Beck in the single "Where It's At" from the 1996 album, Odelay ("we've got two turntables and a microphone..."), as well as, "Fresh Is The Word" by the Beastie Boys in the single "Jimmy James" from the 1992 album, Check Your Head ("for all the Blacks, Puerto Ricans, and the White people too...")
 The Beastie Boys later sampled "Bassline" for the song "3 the Hard Way" on their 2004 album To the 5 Boroughs.